CACI-IMG/ForecasterDocs/user-guide/Automation/Workflows.md

 ## Delete Workflow

-To delete a workflow click on the **Delete Workflow** button as depicted below.
+To delete a workflow click on the **Delete Workflow** button as shown below.

 ![Delete Workflow](imgs/Workflows_DeleteWorkflow.png)